 Make sure kitchen fire extinguishers are charged properly before the holiday cooking begins.
 Now is also a great time to double-check the batteries in smoke detectors and to make sure the oven and other appliances are properly cleaned.

-The experienced personal injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP wish everyone in New York and across the country a safe winter.
+The experienced personal injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP wish everyone in New York and across the country a safe winter.